Our Services

 • Health care exposures

-Although uncommon, people can become infected when health care professionals do not follow the proper steps needed to prevent the spread of bloodborne infections.
+Although this type of exposure is uncommon, people can become infected when health care professionals do not follow the proper steps needed to prevent the spread of bloodborne infections.

 • Sex with an infected person